 Scientific discipline: Scientist, research biologist, educator, zoologist, and comparative psychologist

 Place of birth: Cincinnati, Ohio

 Date of death: February 14, 1923

-In 1886, after his graduation as class valedictorian, Turner enrolled in the University of Cincinnati, where he earned a B.S. degree in biology in 1891, and an M.Sc. degree, also in biology, the following year.
+In 1886, after graduating as class valedictorian, Turner enrolled in the University of Cincinnati, where he earned a B.S. in biology in 1891 and an M.Sc. degree, also in biology, the following year.

-Turner would publish more than 70 scientific papers throughout his life.
-These included some fairly influential pieces, such as Hunting Habits of an American Sand Wasp, Psychological Notes on the Gallery Spider.
+Turner published more than 70 scientific papers throughout his life.
+These included some pretty influential pieces, such as Hunting Habits of an American Sand Wasp, and Psychological Notes on the Gallery Spider.

 23. Lloyd Albert Quarterman loved fluorine